These Dynasty Rookie TE Rankings aren’t like any others … because of how we build them.

 DS Analysis

-Klare broke out at Purdue in 2024 going 51-685-4.
-He took a step back on the Buckeyes this year at 43-448-2, but he showed improved blocking and good route running to be a shallow target.
-He did have some drops and mental lapses, but Klare has the ability to be a Jake Ferguson type TE.
+Klare broke out at Purdue in 2024 with 51-685-4.
+He took a step back on the Buckeyes last year at 43-448-2, but he showed improved blocking and good route running to be a shallow target.
+He did have some drops and mental lapses, but Klare can be a Jake Ferguson-type TE.

 |